- Training Topics

 For optimal performance, web images should be between 72 dpi and 150 dpi - the lower the better.

 The dimensions of an image are not the same as the resolution - but the dimensions can affect the resolution.
 An image with the dimensions of 150 pixels wide by 150 pixels tall with a 72 dpi resolution will look quite clear on the web.
-An image with the dimensions of 300 pixels wide by 300 pixels tall with the same 72 dpi resolution will start to degrade and look fuzzy.
+This same image stretched to the dimensions of 300 pixels wide by 300 pixels tall with the same 72 dpi resolution will start to degrade and look fuzzy.

 Dimensions are like a container.
 If you have 2 inch by 2 inch pan with a cup of sugar in it, you will probably not see the bottom of the pan.
 If you then dump that sugar into 9 inch by 9 inch pan, you will start to see the bottom of the pan showing through.
 It's the same amount of sugar, but now it has to cover a larger size.